Critical Practices for Anti-bias Education

 - Steps to Respect/Second Step (Committee for Children).
 Research-based social-emotional learning and bullying-prevention programs (pre-K through middle school).

-- Bullied: A Student, a School and a Case That Made History (Teaching Tolerance).
+- Bullied: A Student, a School and a Case That Made History (Learning for Justice).
 Documentary and teaching guide about one student’s ordeal at the hands of anti-gay bullies and his fight against hate and harassment (middle and high school).

 - A Guide to the Film Bully by Lee Hirsch (Facing History and Ourselves).
 Film and discussion guide on bullying and its profound impact on several different students and families (middle and high school).